jilustrisimo/group-project-organizer/README.md

   NOTE: *Whenever deleting something you will be prompted to confirm your action.*

 You can also:
-  - Change your username, password or delete account
+  - Change your username, e-mail, password or delete account

 ## Video walkthrough
 *COMING SOON*